PCMDI/pcmdi.github.io/research/metrics/v1.4.2/mean_clim/index.md

 # Mean Climate
 <br/>
 Mean state results from the PCMDI Metrics Package (PMP) are used to produce "quick-look" summary diagrams for the CMIP multi-model ensemble.
 The focus is on the "Historical" (coupled) and "AMIP" (atmospheric only) simulations which are well-suited for comparing with observations.
 We update these summaries regularly as new simulations are contributed to CMIP6, quality-control and presentation are improved, and observational datasets are updated.
-We provide two methods to interactively explore these 'quick-look' results, one as relative errors and another as absolute errors:
+We provide two methods to interactively explore these 'quick-look' results, one as absolute errors and another as relative errors:

 <br/>

 ## Interactive Parallel Coordinate Plot
 <br/>
 - An interactive Parallel Coordinate Plot (IPCP) is used to dynamically visualize the mean climate statistics generated with the PMP.
 In an IPCP, each vertical axis represents a different scalar measure gauging some aspect of model fidelity.
-The results displayed in the IPCP are absolute error measures, i.e., they are not normalized as in the IPP.
-Under the default configuration, results from each model are displayed as symbols. **The user can highlight a given model by selecting a symbol on the plot or from the table below the plot.
-By selecting the symbols representing two versions of the same model, the version differences can be contrasted against the backdrop of results from the multi-model ensemble (symbols).**  The current release allows the user to display CMIP5 and CMIP6 results as: a) All variables for a given season, or b) All seasons for a given variable.
+The results displayed in the IPCP are absolute error measures, i.e., they are not normalized as in the portrait plots (below).
+Under the default configuration, results from each model are displayed as symbols. **To facilitate comparison of a subset of modesl, the user can highlight individual models by selecting a symbol on the plot or from legend.
+A common application is to select two versions of the same (or different) model to enable their performance differences to be contrasted against the backdrop of results from the multi-model ensemble (symbols).**  The current release allows the user to display CMIP5 and CMIP6 results as: a) All variables for a given season, or b) All seasons for a given variable.

 - [**CMIP6 historical simulations**][parallel_cmip6] (updated 6 Oct 2020)
 - [**CMIP5 historical simulations**][parallel_cmip5] (updated 6 Oct 2020)